2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 23. Drag the Description column from the Available Input Columns list over to the Param_0 parameter in the Available Destination Columns list.
 Then choose OK.

-24. Name your OLE DB Command "Update Salesforce Products".
+24. Name your OLE DB Command Update Salesforce Products.

-To populate the reference cached data set, navigate to the "Create Cache" Data Flow task and choose the Start button.
-To prevent the cached data set from being updated, in the Control flow tab, disable "Create Cache".
-To insert new or changed records, run the "Check Cache" Data flow task.
+To populate the reference cached data set, navigate to the Create Cache Data Flow task and choose the Start button.
+To prevent the cached data set from being updated, in the Control flow tab, turn off Create Cache.
+To insert new or changed records, run the Check Cache Data flow task.

-Control Flow tab: Check Last Load Date -> Data Flow Task -> Update Last Load Date.
-Data Flow tab: Salesforce Product2 -> SQL Server Product2
+Control Flow tab: Check Last Load Date -> Data Flow Task -> Update Last Load Date. <strong>Data Flow</strong> tab: Salesforce Product2 -> SQL Server Product2.

 The SSIS package in this section shows how to retrieve and insert new Salesforce records into SQL Server.
 A SQL Server table is used to record each time the package is run.
-Only those Salesforce.com records that have been added since the package was last run are retrieved and inserted.
+Only those Salesforce records that have been added since the package was last run are retrieved and inserted.

-Step 1: Create the SQL Server Tables
+Step 1: Create the SQL Server tables

 2. Choose New Query, and then run the following SQL statements: